-The United Kingdom is the fifth-largest trading nation in the world.
-Its economy is in fact dependent on international trade.
-This has led many small to medium sized enterprises (SMEs) to increasingly trade internationally, with consequent benefits and disadvantages.
+The United Kingdom is the fifth-largest trading nation in the world and its economy is largely dependent on international trade.
+This has led to many small to medium sized enterprises (SMEs) increasingly looking overseas to trade internationally, with consequent benefits and disadvantages.

 There are both modern and historical reasons for the UK’s reliance on international trade.
 Regardless, the current status of the UK in this regard is primarily due to recent economic changes.

 The UK is dependent on imports for almost all of its copper, ferrous metals, lead, zinc, rubber, and raw cotton.
 It also imports most of its tin, raw wool, hides and skins, and many other raw materials.
 One-third of the UK’s food is imported, with demand for fruits and vegetables often being supplied by countries with a warmer climate such as Spain and even parts of Africa.
 This dependence has led to the UK government traditionally providing huge support to free and unrestricted trade, as well as championing many international trade organisations.
 This of course is all set to change as the UK plans to leave the European Union where trade will almost certainly be diverging away from its current free trade arrangement with the EU in one way or another.
 But ultimately with the aim of establishing greater and more favourable terms with trading partners across the globe.
 The UK has always had very few restrictions on foreign investment too and it’s likely, now more than ever, the UK will be looking at ways to encourage further foreign direct investment following Brexit

 Aside from the lack of restrictions, the UK’s large and growing economy makes the UK a particularly popular investment location – the second-largest investment destination in the world.
 This allows the UK to fund the trade deficit caused by its reliance on foreign imports.